j4mesli/Hi-Fyve/README.md

 ### <ins>**Worldwyde Analytics**</ins>
 Mirroring the trend, this page was also built on TypeScript in Vue3 utilizing the Composition API.
 Upon page load, the user is presented with a menu that allows for them to view either the Top 50 most played tracks by country, Top 50 most Viral tracks by country, or compare up to three countries and view their differing statistics.

-For the Top 50 Most Viral or Top 50 Most Played Tracks by country, the statistics and tracks are pulled using SpotiFyve's backend from Spotify's autogenerated playlists of tracks that are either the most viral or the most played in the past week, which is then sent to the frontend as an Object.
+For the Top 50 Most Viral or Top 50 Most Played Tracks by country, the statistics and tracks are pulled using Hi-Fyve's backend from Spotify's autogenerated playlists of tracks that are either the most viral or the most played in the past week, which is then sent to the frontend as an Object.
 This object is then parsed and displayed in a digestible format for the user to view.

-For the Country Comparison, the frontend sends a request to SpotiFyve's backend to parse each requested track's playlist (`Top 50 Played vs Top 50 Viral`).
+For the Country Comparison, the frontend sends a request to Hi-Fyve's backend to parse each requested track's playlist (`Top 50 Played vs Top 50 Viral`).
 These statistics are all statistics found within Spotify's API which includes, but is not limited to:
 - Danceability
 - Energy
 - Loudness (dB LUFS)